For contractual reasons we require your personal data to complete a season ticket contract. The legal basis is point (b) of Article 6(1) of the GDPR.

 Data will not be transferred to third countries outside the EU/EEA or to an international organisation unless appropriate guarantees have been provided.
 These include the EU standard contractual clauses and an adequacy decision from the EU Commission.

 In certain legitimate individual cases with new customers we carry out creditworthiness checks.
-To do so, we transfer the necessary personal data to an agency contracted by us, in this case infoscore Consumer Data GmbH, and use the received information as a decision-making basis for setting up the contractual relationship.
+To do so, we transfer the necessary personal data to an agency contracted by us, in this case Paigo GmbH, and use the received information as a decision-making basis for setting up the contractual relationship.

 You may opt out at any time of the creditworthiness check by contacting: